michaelsharman/cfserverstatus/README.md

 * Returns - "true" if a connection was made and the status code was either 200 or 302.
 Returns the actual status code if other
 * Returns - a 500 status code and error message if an exception was thrown

+### server_info.cfm
+Returns a ColdFusion structure (dump)

+* Purpose - Check Java memory usage and application information

-### serversessions.cfm
+### sessioncount_external.cfm
-Returns a count (Int) of the number of active sessions on the node/instance
+Returns a count (Int) of the number of active sessions on the node/instance where the script is run outside of the target WEB-INF

 * Purpose - Checks the amount of active sessions
-* Returns - An integer count, or if `checkAppSpecificSessions` is true a JSON packet including the count of sessions in an application specific scope
+* Returns - An integer count of sessions in an application specific scope
 * Returns - a 500 status code and error message if an exception was thrown

+### sessioncount_internal.cfm
+Returns a count (Int) of the number of active sessions on the same WEB-INF

+* Purpose - Checks the amount of active sessions
+* Returns - An integer count of sessions in the current application scope
+* Returns - a 500 status code and error message if an exception was thrown

-### session.cfm
+### sessions_enabled.cfm
-Attemps are made to read/write from the session scope.
+Attempts are made to read/write from the session scope.

 * Purpose - Tests whether the session scope is available
 * Returns - "true" if the session scope could be written to (and read from)